Mesabloo/Mesabloo/README.md

   ~~The repository ([this one](https://github.com/mesabloo/nihil)) is currently the holder of the most :star: on my profile!~~
   The repository has been moved [here](https://github.com/zilch-lang).
 The language has also been renamed to “Zilch”, which literally means “nothing”, in English.

+- My new project, [Zilch](https://github.com/zilch-lang/gzc) is mostly a rework of Nihil.
+Things did not end well for it (the code is still available [here](https://github.com/mesabloo/nihil_old)).
+To keep things short:
+  - my motivation decreased quite a lot
+  - I worked on another project
+  - the code written was undocumented and not necessarily easy to maintain if ever I had to
+  - I worked alone
+  - nobody had interest anymore in it.

+  So I restarted everything, again...
+  I now plan on creating another monstrosity: a low-level functional programming language inspired by Haskell and Rust, featuring type- and data-safety through linear types and such, a typesafe embedding of a typed assembly language named [N*](https://github.com/zilch-lang/nsc), and compiling to N*.

 I also have some other side projects, like my custom [virtual CPU](https://github.com/mesabloo/vcpu) or my [Haskell assembly DSL](https://github.com/mesabloo/hasm).
-But there is even more to see [here](https://github.com/Mesabloo?tab=repositories)!
+But there is even more to see [here](https://github.com/Mesabloo?tab=repositories)! (where in fact most of the projects have been left behind)

 #### And I do have some other hobbies!